typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     # The maximum size of a bundle configuration given that it is read into memory
     max-bundle-conf-size = 8k

+    # A list of paths into a bundle's annotations that should be retained in memory
+    # with ConductR core.
+Rather than retain the entire annotation structure, we are
+    # explicit given that there is a cost to gossiping them across the cluster.
+    # By default we include an annotation identified for the purposes of denoting
+    # what "application" a bundle "belongs" to.
+This particular field ends up
+    # providing a good hint for other tools (such as our GUI) to discern what
+    # "services" (bundles) constitute an application.
+Note that ConductR core
+    # doesn't concern itself with "applications"; this is purely an external
+    # concern, hence it being an annotation.
+    core-annotation-paths = ["com.lightbend.conductr.application-ids"]

+    # The number of bundle configurations we'll cache in memory when requesting
+    # HOCON configuration of a loaded bundle.
+From a memory consumption perspective,
+    # multiply this value by max-bundle-conf-size.
+    bundle-conf-cache-max-capacity = 50

     sse {
       state {